Merculet (MVP) Price Hits $0.0001 on Major Exchanges

 About Merculet

-Merculet’s launch date was April 7th, 2018.
+Merculet launched on April 7th, 2018.
 Merculet’s total supply is 10,000,000,000 coins and its circulating supply is 4,388,041,147 coins.
 Merculet’s official website is www.merculet.io.
 Merculet’s official Twitter account is @Merculet_io and its Facebook page is accessible here.
-The official message board for Merculet is medium.com/merculet.
+Merculet’s official message board is medium.com/merculet.
 The Reddit community for Merculet is /r/Merculet and the currency’s Github account can be viewed here.

 Buying and Selling Merculet

-It is usually not possible to buy alternative cryptocurrencies such as Merculet directly using U.S. dollars.
-Investors seeking to trade Merculet should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Merculet using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Merculet directly using US dollars.
+Investors seeking to acquire Merculet should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Merculet using one of the aforementioned exchanges.

 Receive News & Updates for Merculet Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Merculet and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.